preactjs/preact-www/content/en/blog/simplifying-islands-arch.md

 Here's an overview

-1. Intially render the view on the server as a static page.
+1. Initially render the view on the server as a static page.
 2. Hydrate the app on client

 To go into the details of each.